 REPORT CARDS: The Diocese of Ogdensburg has a reporting system to provide clear data about students’ progress with content and skills.
-The diocesan report card not only informs parents of their child’s overall performance; it also updates parents about specific strengths and weaknesses in each subject area.
-Students receive a grade in each subject area along with a rubric score for each performance standard within the subject area.
+The diocesan report card not only informs parents of their child’s overall performance, it also updates parents about specific strengths and weaknesses in each subject area.
 Report cards are distributed quarterly – November, January, April, and June.

-- Performance demonstrated on tests, quizzes, homework, classwork and interdisciplinary projects will contribute to students’ final grades and proficiency levels.
-All work assessed for final averages will be weighted equally.
+GRADING POLICY: Performance demonstrated on tests, quizzes, homework, class work, class participation, and interdisciplinary projects will contribute to students’ final grades and proficiency levels.

 - Pre-K: Progress reports are distributed in January and June.
 Parent conferences are held in January.

-- Kindergarten: Performance will be reported using only proficiency levels for each performance standard listed on the report card.
+- Junior Kindergarten & Kindergarten: Performance will be reported using only proficiency levels for each performance standard listed on the report card.

-- Music, Art, Physical Education: Kindergarten students will not receive grades in these areas.
+- Music, Art, Physical Education: Pre-K, Junior Kindergarten and Kindergarten students will not receive grades in these areas.
 Students in grades 1 & 2 will only receive proficiency levels for each performance standard.
 Students in grades 3-6 will receive numerical grades along with proficiency levels for each performance standard.
-Numerical grades will be averaged into overall averages for students in grades 3-6.
-Teachers must record a minimum of 7 grades per marking period for students in grades 3-6.
-Grades and proficiency levels will be reported each marking period.
+Proficiency levels will be reported each marking period along with numerical grades.

 - Incomplete Work: In grades K-3, patterns of incomplete work will be addressed individually with parents.
 Together teachers and parents will develop strategies to assist students with completing work in a timely manner.
-Students will not be kept in from recess to complete unfinished work.
-In grades 4-6, incomplete work must be made up by the next class; if it is not completed by then, parents, teacher, student and the principal will decide on a plan to help student complete work in a timely fashion.
-Students in grades 4-6 who do not complete a long-term project must complete an alternative assessment in order to demonstrate their level of proficiency.
+In grades 4-6, incomplete work must be made up by the next class.
+If it is repeatedly not completed on time, parents, teacher, student and the principal will decide on a plan to help student complete work in a timely fashion.
+Students in grades 4-6 who do not complete a long-term project must complete an alternative assessment in order to demonstrate level of proficiency.
 This assessment will be administered at the convenience of the teacher.

 - Criteria for Promotion: Students must demonstrate social and emotional skills developmentally appropriate for their age.
 Students in primary grades must achieve passing grades in each subject area.
 Students in grades 3-6 must achieve an overall average of 70% and passing averages in math and ELA.
 Parents must sign a waiver if a student is recommended for retention and transferred to the next grade at their request.